Market Cap: 24h Vol: BTC: BTC Dom:

 How Crypto Bubbles Relate to Historical Examples

-Crypto bubbles share many similarities with the historical examples discussed above.
-Like the Tulip Mania or the Dot-Com Bubble, the crypto market has seen speculative surges in asset prices, fueled by hype, FOMO, and media attention.
+Crypto bubbles share many features with the historical examples above.
+Like the Tulip Mania or the Dot-Com Bubble, the crypto market has seen speculative surges in asset prices fuelled by hype, FOMO, and media attention.
 The most notable cryptocurrency bubbles have been driven by innovation, with the rise of Bitcoin and other altcoins capturing the imagination of investors.
+There are, however, some characteristics of crypto bubbles that set them apart from traditional asset bubbles:

 1. The Bitcoin Bubble (2017)